Syrov-Egor/chemsynthcalc/docs/installation.md

 pip install chemsynthcalc
 ```

-##NumPy and SciPy
+##NumPy

-NumPy and SciPy are requirements for fast matrix operations for reaction balancing.
+NumPy is a requirement for fast matrix operations for reaction balancing.
 They will be installed automatically by pip if they are not already installed.

-##But why chemsynthcalc is using SciPy?

-In short: to ensure consistent results across all platforms.
-See [Note on SciPy][chemsynthcalc.balancing_algos.BalancingAlgorithms].